 Data centers and financial organizations are generally held to stricter requirements, as well.

-These standard guidelines are set by the National Fire Protection Agency (NFPA).
+These standard guidelines are set by the National Fire Protection Association (NFPA).
 Critical situations follow NFPA 110 & 99 and lesser situations follow NFPA 70.

 In most cases, it is recommended that non-mission critical generators are tested at 80% of their maximum load for 60 minutes at least once per year.
 Critical diesel generators could be tested much more frequently, but this wholly depends on individual requirements and industry regulations.
 If this monthly test fails, load bank testing for a minimum of two consecutive hours is recommended.